-I am very pleased to introduce the ninth Annual Performance Report for Monmouthshire County Council's Planning Service.
+I am very pleased to introduce the tenth Annual Performance Report for Monmouthshire County Council's Planning Service.

-This report shows that Monmouthshire's Planning Service continues to perform effectively, with just one of the thirteen indicators in need of improvement against the Welsh Government's targets.
-We are performing well in dealing with all types of planning applications and I am pleased to note that the committee process, which has involved a cohort of new Members, is working effectively showing a very good relationship between Members and officers in this authority.
-The whole team showed commendable resilience during the period in continuing to turnaround planning applications and heritage work in a timely manner and to investigate and resolve enforcement cases, while clearing a backlog from the previous reporting periods.
-This was despite having to recruit, train up and assimilate several new members of staff across all elements of the Development Management Team.
-There has also been significant resource issues in organisations who respond to consultations on our planning applications.
+This report shows that Monmouthshire's Planning Service continues to perform effectively, with none of the thirteen indicators in need of improvement against the Welsh Government's targets.
+We are performing well in dealing with all types of planning applications and I am pleased to note that the committee process, which has involved a cohort of newer Members, is working effectively showing a very good relationship between Members and officers in this authority.
+The whole team has worked with great commitment and the positive impact of several members of staff recruited over recent reporting periods is evident.
+The good performance is also encouraging given the backdrop of the significant resource issues in organisations who respond to consultations on our planning applications.

-Where we think there are areas that need improving, we have clear actions to improve those elements of the service.
+Where we think there are areas that could be improved, we have clear actions to address those elements of the service.

 Good planning is central to the Council's purpose of achieving a zero carbon County and supporting well-being, health and dignity for everyone at every stage of life, while also generating growth in the economy and protecting the heritage and landscapes that make our County the beautiful place it is.
 Good planning is key to achieving our well-being objectives for everyone who lives, works and spends time in our beautiful County.
-As part of this, Planning has a key role in tackling climate change, placemaking, delivering affordable homes for those in housing need and assisting the local economy to overcome current economic pressures.
+As part of this, Planning has a major role in tackling climate change, placemaking, delivering affordable homes for those in housing need and assisting the local economy to overcome current economic pressures.